python-can-define-radio/sdr-course/classroom_activities/Ch01_Diving_in_Headfirst/010_Beginnings.md

       </details>
 </details>

-  - Create a folder for yourself with your name (and no spaces) on the Desktop.
+  - Create a folder for your SDR files with your name (and no spaces) on the Desktop.

   - We recommend that you create a directory for each exercise number to keep things organized.
 This is especially helpful when you reach the exercises that use Embedded Python Blocks, as they generate helper files.